chanzuckerberg/happy/examples/sidecar/README.md

-# Typical App
+# A Sidecar-Enabled App

-A base typical application deployed using happy path.
+A typical application deployed using happy path, that deployes a sidecar container.

 ## Prerequistes